Autisti di Camion Pesanti e Trattori-Rimorchi

 As such, for short-haul routes, the "driving" part is a relatively minor part of the job.
 Even if it's automated, the trucker is still needed.
 For long-haul routes, robotic convoys will indeed eliminate the need for some drivers.
 But each convoy will still need a shepherd for the other duties that can't be substantially eliminated in that period of time.

-Matt (Molto probabile) dice
+Matt (Molto probabile) 2 years ago

 As a truck driver, I have mixed views on automated driving.
 I don't see any evidence that a truck could be 100% autonomous in my lifetime.
 There is so much more to trucking than just driving, a lot more.